Nationals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Allen and the Oakland Athletics hit the field on Saturday at Nationals Park against Jake Irvin, who is the named starter for the Washington Nationals.
-First pitch is set for 7:05 PM ET.
+Ken Waldichuk gets the nod on the mound for the Oakland Athletics in the final of a three-game series against the Washington Nationals and Lane Thomas on Sunday at 1:35 PM ET.

-The Nationals are favored in this one, at -120, while the underdog Athletics have +100 odds to play spoiler.
-The matchup's over/under is listed at 9.5 runs.
+The Athletics are +115 moneyline underdogs in this matchup against the favorite Nationals (-135).
+The game's over/under is listed at 9.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.